cobailab/cobailab.github.io/content/tour/index.md

   - block: markdown
     content:
       text: |-
-        At CoBAI Lab, we study how RNA and DNA take shape, move, interact, and carry out biological functions.
-We bring together experimental data, molecular simulations, theoretical models, and artificial intelligence to turn complex molecular behavior into clear and predictive models.
+        As a group, we study how biomacromolecules (including RNA, DNA, and proteins) take shape, move, interact, and carry out biological functions.
+We combine experimental data, molecular simulations, theoretical models, and artificial intelligence to turn complex molecular behavior into clear and predictive understanding.

-        These models help us uncover how nucleic acids work and guide the design of functional RNA and nucleic-acid therapeutics.
+        These approaches help us uncover the physical principles that govern biomolecular structure and function and guide the design of functional biomolecules and nucleic-acid-based therapeutics.
 Our research connects fundamental biophysics with broader applications in biology, medicine, and biomolecular engineering.

   # ==========================================================